 prepares a slate of nominees, making its recommendations with due regard for geographic distribution, field of professional interest, methodological orientation, types of institutions where members are employed, race, ethnicity, gender and gender identity, sexuality disability, and other important forms of diversity (APSA Bylaws Article V, Section 3).

-APSA encourages members to submit suggestions for consideration by the nominating committee.
-Suggestions for 2018 nominees should be submitted by February 1, 2018.
-Council or officer nominations can be submitted to [email protected]org
+The nominating committee generally meets in late February, and APSA encourages members to submit suggestions for consideration by the nominating committee.
+Council or officer nominations can be submitted to [email protected]

 with a description of why the nominee’s accomplishments, background and views would make them a good Council member or officer.

-Once the Nominating Committee has met and determined its slate of candidates the proposed slate of nominees, along with the date of the election, is announced.
+Once the Nominating Committee has met and determined its slate of candidates the proposed slate of nominees is announced.
 This information is announced in the spring, no fewer than 120 days before the election is scheduled to begin.